Here is the simple guide to GPUs, whether you’ve just bought a PC or want to better understand your mobile phone, we have everything you need to know.

 GPUs are also used in data centres, which enables the likes of cloud gaming, video encoding and video streaming, as well as bitcoin mining.

 What is an iGPU?

-There are two kinds of GPUs.
-The first is an iGPU (Integrated Graphics Processing Unit) which is a GPU that’s built inside a processor.
+There are two types of GPUs, with an iGPU (or Integrated Graphics Processing Unit) being built inside the main processor.

 What is a dGPU?